-In the pharmaceutical sector, vast amounts of money - up to \$50 billion - are spent every year on products: a market so large that it is extremely vulnerable to corruption6.
+In the pharmaceutical sector, vast amounts of money up to \$50 billion - are spent every year on products: a market so large that it is extremely vulnerable to corruption6.
 Recent estimates from the World Health Organization have shown that as much as 25 per cent of medicines which are procured can be lost to fraud, bribery and other corrupt practices7.

-In certain countries, the public health system is perceived as the most corrupt public service institution - an issue which undeniably affects development.
+undeniably affects development.
 According to the World Health Organization (WHO), countries with a higher incidence of corruption have higher child mortality rates8.

 A well-functioning health sector is one of the most crucial services that a Government provides to citizens.
-However corruption leads to national health budgets being depleted, reducing Government capacity to provide essential medicines, while increasing the risk of unsafe or ineffective products on the market.
-It also diverts investments in necessary infrastructure such as hospitals, clinics and medical schools.
+However corinstance, is rife in many countries and is regarded as a serious threat ducing Government capacity to provide essential medicines, to integrity and reliability of certification in higher education.
+Pro- while increasing the risk of unsafe or ineffective products on magnet for theft, corruption and unethical practices.
+Fraudulent and substandard preparations, as well as medicines that